Pepper Pot, Brighton

-The Pepper Pot, also known as the Pepperpot, the Pepper Box or simply The Tower, is a listed building in the Queen's Park area of the English city of Brighton and Hove.
+The Pepper Pot, also known as the Pepperpot, originally called the Pepper Box and sometimes called The Tower, is a listed building in the Queen's Park area of the English city of Brighton and Hove.
 It was designed and built in 1830 by architect Charles Barry in the grounds of a villa, which was built for the owner of Queen's Park.
 It survived the villa's demolition and is now one of its only surviving remnants.
 Its original purpose is unknown, but several possible explanations have been given for its construction.
 It has had a wide variety of uses in the 20th century, and is now owned by Brighton and Hove City Council, protected as a Grade II listed building.